Palestinian stone throwing: Cultural context and historical precedents

-It is impossible to extinguish the sun of the bereaved.

 According to one hadith or saying ascribed to Muhammad by Abdullah b.
 Mughaffal al-Muzani, the prophet of Islam proscribed stone throwing, saying: "It neither stops a game nor inflicts injury on an enemy, but rather puts out the eye and breaks the teeth."
 Many Palestinians take the tradition as harking back more directly to the Peasant Revolt that broke out in the wake of the Egyptian–Ottoman War (1831–33) when Ibrahim Pasha invaded Palestine and imposed harsh taxation and conscription policies on the local fellahin.

 Mandatory Palestine

-Stone throwing played an important, if secondary role, after firearms, in the 1936–39 Arab revolt in Palestine (thawra) against the British Mandatory authorities.
+Stone throwing played an important, if secondary role, after firearms, in the 1936–39 Arab revolt in Palestine against the British Mandatory authorities.
 In October 1936 a Collective Punishment Ordinance was invoked to impose punitive measures on villages implicated in stone throwing against passing vehicles.
 The Nablus District Commissioner Hugh Foot posted a notice warning that not only boy stone-throwers but also their fathers and guardians would be punished.

 In October 1933, Palestinian Arabs went on strike and staged several demonstrations in Nablus, Haifa and Jaffa in opposition to Jewish immigration.
 The Palestine Police Force (PPF) opened fire on a protesting Arab crowd which threw stones at a Barclays bank in Nablus, wounding several.
 Four Arab protestors who were among a stone-throwing crowd swarming a PPF police station were killed by policemen on the same day; similar incidents also occurred in Jaffa.
 The incidents ultimately resulted in 26 Arabs and one policeman being killed and a further 187 wounded as the strikes were suppressed by the PPF.
 In Gaza, one British railway official was killed in 1937 when he left his car to observe Arab stone-throwers.
 Another Briton escaped four such attacks by showing he was not circumcised.
 The practice was not limited to Gaza.
 A PPF police officer reflecting on the period of the thawra, remarked: "Arabs for some reason can throw a stone more accurately than anyone else in the world.
 They rarely miss."

 Jews also used this tactic: when it was reported in Palestine that the British Foreign Minister Ernest Bevin declared that Britain had never undertaken to establish a Jewish state but rather a Jewish home, the news was received with outrage, and led to Jewish riots in Tel Aviv.
 On 14 November 1945, the megaphones blared 'Disperse or we fire' towards a milling crowd of Jewish stone-throwers.
 Care was taken to shoot over their heads, and they dispersed without injury, relocating to another suburb to continue the riot.